Supporting small businesses can be a great way to help your local community.

 One of the first things you should do if you’d like to support small businesses is check if a business has delivery options.
 Whether you’d like to buy something from a restaurant or retail store, getting something delivered will save you time and the business can earn more money.

-For example, if you order food from a restaurant, you may be charged a delivery fee.
+For example, if you order food from a restaurant, you may be charged a delivery fee, especially for deliveries same day.
 On top of that, the driver can earn extra money because you can provide them with a tip.

 Today, many businesses are struggling to stay open because they have to follow strict rules due to COVID-19.
 Instead of avoiding shopping altogether, you can get something delivered to your house without putting yourself and others at risk of getting sick.